-- Specify a process for identifying spawning sites/aggregations for snapper grouper species, including speckled hind and warsaw grouper, based on the characteristics of sites important for spawning (bottom topography, current systems, etc.) (See Appendix C for more specifics on this approach). - Note: Currently Spawning SMZs would only consider prohibiting fishing for and/or possession of snapper grouper species (species in the snapper grouper fishery management unit); fishing for all other species would be allowed! - During scoping and public hearings, the public will be encouraged to suggest sites that could be considered.
-The scoping document does not include any proposed sites.
-It is anticipated that the public hearing draft would include preliminary sites (based on public input from scoping, as well as additional information), and the final amendment would specify proposed Spawning SMZ sites. - Explore placement of artificial reefs on appropriate bottom type within existing MPAs to target warsaw grouper, speckled hind, and other snapper grouper species. - Note: The Spawning SMZ approach would not make any changes to the existing MPAs.
+- Specify a process for identifying spawning sites/aggregations for snapper grouper species, including speckled hind and warsaw grouper, based on the characteristics of sites important for spawning (bottom topography, current systems, etc.). - Note: Currently Spawning SMZs would only consider prohibiting fishing for and/or possession of snapper grouper species (species in the snapper grouper fishery management unit). - During scoping and public hearings, the public is encouraged to suggest sites that could be considered.
+The scoping document did not include any proposed sites/areas.
+It is anticipated that the public hearing draft would include preliminary sites/areas (based on public input from scoping, as well as additional information), and the final amendment would specify proposed Spawning SMZ sites. - Explore placement of artificial reefs on appropriate bottom type within existing MPAs to target warsaw grouper, speckled hind, and other snapper grouper species. - Note: The Spawning SMZ approach would not make any changes to the existing MPAs.
 The Council is developing a System Management Plan to specify the outreach, law enforcement, and monitoring/research projects (with cost estimates) necessary to effectively monitor and evaluate the existing MPAs.